&NOW 2021 Production Residency & Scholarship

 - Payment for artist talk and public program.

-- Studio visit with peers from Hamilton’s art community.
+- Online studio visit with peers from Hamilton’s art community

 Artist(s) expectations during residency